cakephp/docs/en/core-libraries/helpers/form.rst

   date/datetime input.
 Defines the lower and/or upper end of values shown in the years select field.

+* ``$options['orderYear']`` Used in combination with a date/datetime input.
+  Defines the order in which the year values will be set.
+Valid values include 'asc', 'desc'.
+The default value is 'desc'.

 * ``$options['interval']`` This option specifies the number of minutes between each option in the minutes select box::